theodric/2fa.py/README.md

 Options:
-  -a         Sort output alphabetically by site name -f         Sort output in the order of the .2fa file (default) --help     Show this help message and exit
-  -add NAME  Add a new key for NAME to the ~/.2fa file (will prompt for secret)
+  -a         Sort output alphabetically by site name -f         Sort output in the order of the ~/.2fa file (default) -add NAME  Add a new key for NAME to the ~/.2fa file (will prompt for secret) --help     Show this help message and exit

 Arguments:
-  name       (Optional) Only print the code for the given site name
+  name       (Optional) Only print the code for the specified site (N.B. name must match ~/.2fa config file)

 Setup:
   Create a ~/.2fa file with one entry per line in the format: